zaniixx/AUIB-VMS/README.md

 License
 -------
-This project is developed for the American University in Bulgaria.
+This project is developed for the American University in Iraq Baghdad

 Contact
 -------